Have you ever heard of the term “torpedo stocks”?

-You don’t, but if you assessed the company’s value concervatively, the stock becomes a better and better buy as it falls further in price.
-If I double check my analysis and see that nothing much has changed regarding the firm’s underlying value, I may invest more at the new cheaper price.
+You don’t, but if you assessed the company’s value conservatively, the stock becomes a better and better buy as it falls further in price.
+If I double-check my analysis and see that nothing much has changed regarding the firm’s underlying value, I may invest more at the new cheaper price.
 After all, buying at a bigger discount reduces my risk and sets up bigger returns.

 What strategies should you use to get started?